 Re A developer 2017

-Advising a leading solicitor’s firm on its regulatory obligations in respect of the sale of in-vestments in an unregulated collective investment scheme.
+Advising a leading solicitor’s firm on its regulatory obligations with respect to the sale of investments in an unregulated collective investment scheme.

 Re Peer to Peer Lending 2017

 Advising a large US investor on the FCA rules governing P2P lending platforms and associated regulation.